How to enable the missing file menu bar

 Windows Media Player

-Tip: Users may also press Ctrl+M to toggle the menu bar on and off.
+Users may also press Ctrl+M to toggle the menu bar on and off.

-- Open Microsoft Office.
+- Open the Microsoft Office application.

 - Press Alt+V on your keyboard to open the View menu.

 - From the View drop-down menu, select Toolbars.